 By looking at your sending history in this kind of detail, you should be able to see what is working well and use that as benchmarks for your future email sends.

-What is a good sender score in 2019?
+What is a good sender score?

-After you perform an email reputation check, a good sender score in 2019 should be around 90.
+After you perform an email reputation check, a good sender score should be around 90.
 At a score of 90, it means your domain is receiving a minuscule complaint rate and hitting almost no spam traps.

 The lower your sender score goes, the more likely you are to end up in spam folders and not be seen.
 A bad sender score can occur as a result of bad customer feedback from your emails or emails that contain spam-sensitive language.

 Getting people to consistently interact with your emails is another way to grow your sender score.
 However, this is getting more difficult than ever, due to the number of options that people have when online.